 Finally, we ran the same workload on SDRAM memory, which requires refresh.
 The SDRAM controller is initialized using the default configuration script supplied along with the 6713DSK kit.
 This causes the SDRAM controller to send one auto-refresh command every 15.6 μ s.
 Every time an auto-refresh command is received, the SDRAM internally refreshes one row in every bank.
 The 6713DSK SDRAM has four banks, 4096 rows per bank and 1024 bytes per row.
 Thus, the SDRAM requires 4096 refresh commands to refresh the entire memory.
 The entire SDRAM is refreshed approximately every 64ms.
 With the SDRAM controller correctly configured to retain the data, we modified the linker script to place all code, data and stack in SDRAM.
-The earlier workload is run again with this setup and the resulting times are indicated by the top-most line in Figures 4 and 5 for the DSP and ARM platforms, respectively.
+The earlier workload is run again with this setup and the resulting times are shown in Figures 5.2 and 5.3 for the DSP and ARM platforms, respectively.